The Slack handbook for software development teams

 Create and share code using snippets

-Find out who’s working on what, the status of a project and any stumbling blocks by moving huddle meetings into team channels in Slack, where they can be searched for later on.
+Find out who’s working on what, the status of a project, and any blockers by moving standup meetings into team channels in Slack, where they can be searched for later on.
 Or why not let an app facilitate?
 Teamline and Standuply are both popular options.

 Track issues and spot patterns with a triage channel (and emoji)

-To maintain quality and stop worrisome trends in their tracks, create dedicated triage channels (such as #triage-iosapp) where people from across the organisation can report bugs, issues and irregularities.
-We recommend assigning a team member as triage captain for the day to help field questions and direct top-priority issues to the right teams.
+To maintain quality and stop worrisome trends in their tracks, create dedicated triage channels (like #triage-iosapp) where people from across the organization can report bugs, issues and irregularities.
+We recommend assigning a team member as triage captain for the day to help field questions and route top-priority issues to the right teams.

 Emoji add a lot of helpful context to messages in Slack.
-In the case of triage channels, they can also serve as a diagnostic tool, helping you to track trends and see patterns in behaviour over time.
+In the case of triage channels, they can also serve as a diagnostic tool, helping you track trends and see patterns in behavior over time.

 Build with your team, for your team